Khiladi 420: Plot

 Shyam Prasad Bhardwaj is a multi-millionaire industrialist, and his business is spread worldwide.
 He has a daughter, Ritu, who is of marriageable age.
 He hires Dev Kumar Malhotra to work for him, and is impressed with the way Dev handles himself.
 Shyam would like Ritu and Dev to get married.
 But days after the engagement, Shyam finds that Dev is a con man after his money, since he has taken debt from a criminal.

 Dev kills Shyam to bury the secret, but Ritu's niece Riya sees this.
 The girl goes in a deep shock and since Dev is constantly watching her, the secret cannot come out.
 Dev plans to kill her as well, but Ritu gets an inkling of the truth somehow.
 Dev tries to kill Ritu on the night of their honeymoon, but Ritu manages to kill him.

 A scared Ritu goes to her grandmother, who informs her Dev is hurt but is alive in hospital.
 She visits the hospital and gets the shock of her life to see Dev alive and without a scratch on his body.
 Dev behaves as if nothing happened.
 Everyone in the home believes him to be Dev.
-Finally, when they are left alone, Anand reveals his true identity to Ritu.
+Finally, when they are left alone, he reveals his true identity to Ritu.
 He calms her down and tells her that he is indeed Dev's identical twin brother, Anand Kumar Malthora.

 Anand explains that Dev had crooked ways, something which Anand disliked.
 The brothers got separated.
 Dev met Anand just a week ago to tell him that he has mended his ways and is going to get married.
 Dev came there to meet Ritu.
 Dev had given all the information about Ritu and her family to Anand.
 That night, Anand came to meet Dev just after Ritu had killed him.
 Anand saw all the mess and realized that something had gone wrong.